Fred Maher

 Frederick J. Maher is an American drummer, music programmer and record producer.

 He was a member of the bands Massacre (1980–81), the Dance, Material, Scritti Politti, and has recorded and toured with Lou Reed.
 In 1984 he released Basic, an instrumental collaboration album with ex-Voidoids guitarist Robert Quine.

 Maher's credits as a producer include Lou Reed's New York (1989), Trip Shakespeare's Across the Universe (1990), Matthew Sweet's Girlfriend (1991), Information Society's self-titled album (1988, which achieved platinum sales status), their 1990 album Hack, and a track on 1997's Don't Be Afraid.
 Maher co-produced Lloyd Cole's self-titled debut solo album.
+He was nominated for a Grammy for his work on Fuel's Natural Selection album.

 Maher regularly works as a studio drummer, and he has often collaborated with entertainment producer Ron Baldwin.